RichardRed0x/politeia-digest/issue-057.md

 ## About this issue

-Content for this edition was authored by @richardred.
+Content for this edition was authored by @richardred with fixes from @bee.

 Image credit: @sænder